mb0/xelf-go/doc/err_vals.md

 elegant way to report an error is as value and break the iteration.

 That got me generally thinking about error handling in xelf again.
 So if nothing else, this time I wrote down my thoughts for next time.
-If we add error value we need to decide which type they return, what they print as and how they fit into the picture overall.
+If we add error values we need to decide which type they return, what they print as and how they fit into the picture overall.

 Discussion